 Experiential marketing is a good time to offer a direct connection to consumers to get honest and valued opinions.
 When creating a brand experience your brand must be clear on what data they are looking to obtain.
 Keeping it simple and easy for consumers to provide feedback will allow your brand to collect information more efficiently.

-Live streaming saw a rise in popularity when the option to attend events was no longer possible.
-Online experiential marketing allows the activation to reach people not able to be there in person.
+Live streaming saw a rise in popularity when attending events was no longer possible.
+Online experiential marketing allows the activation to reach people not able to attend in person.

-Another way live streaming can be utilised is to connect people in real-time.
-Coca-cola combined Out-of-Home and live streaming to create what they called “small world machines”.
+Another way that live streaming can be utilised is to connect people in real-time.
+Coca-Cola combined Out-of-Home advertising and live streaming to create what they called “small world machines”.
 High-tech vending machines were carefully situated inside busy shopping centres in two locations: Lahore, Pakistan, and New Delhi, India.
-The out-of-home vending machines had built-in cameras which provided face-to-face live interactions between the 2 sites.
-The objective of the campaign was to encourage the 2 people in the different countries to work together to complete tasks by mirroring one another.
+The out-of-home vending machines had built-in cameras which provided face-to-face live interactions between the two sites.
+The objective of the campaign was to encourage the two people in the different countries to work together to complete tasks by mirroring one another.

 Attending live events, exhibitions and tradeshows is another way to reach your audience.
-Our exhibition agency tends to involve competitions in events due to the demand and reaction to them in comparison to just banners.
+Our exhibition agency tends to involve competitions in events due to the demand and reaction to them in comparison to just using banners or other promotional materials.
 Sampling is also an excellent tool to encourage interaction from consumers at an event.
 Consumers love to get something for nothing!
 The idea is to get the attention of new and existing consumers to promote your product whilst collecting reviews and data.

-A successful sampling event would require excellent brand ambassadors that are informative on the products and brand.
-Brand ambassadors are the face of your brand and allow you to gain invaluable face-to-face insight from consumers by gathering honest opinions giving the consumer the chance to feel valued by your brand.
+A successful sampling event require excellent brand ambassadors that are informative on the products and brand.
+Brand ambassadors are the face of your brand and allow you to gain invaluable face-to-face insight from consumers by gathering honest opinions which gives the consumer the chance to feel valued by your brand.

 Guerrilla marketing uses unconventional marketing methods to push the boundaries evoking surprise, wonder, and shock.
 It can be more cost-effective than traditional marketing, relying on smaller, more localised creative ideas repurposing your audience’s current environment.

-Indoor guerrilla marketing – activations are placed inside accessible locations such as stations or retail.
-Activations can range from flash mobs to signage placement like what is seen in street guerrilla marketing
+Indoor Guerrilla Marketing – activations are placed inside accessible locations such as train stations or retail spaces.
+Activations can range from flash mobs to signage placement like what is seen in street guerrilla marketing.